• Skip to primary navigation

 • Onion.
 White or red onion can used in place of yellow onion.

 • Chipotle chiles in adobo.
-To substitute the spicy and smoky flavor (if they're not available), you can combine ½ teaspoon of smoked paprika and ½ teaspoon of red pepper flakes.
+To substitute the spicy and smoky flavor of chiles in adobo (if they're not available), you can combine ½ teaspoon of smoked paprika and ½ teaspoon of red pepper flakes.

-• Dairy-free/vegan: Use a plant-based/vegan cheese or just omit the cheese.
+• Dairy-free/vegan: Use a plant-based/vegan cheese or just omit the cheese completely.

 • Creamy texture.
 Puree half of the soup at the end for a creamier texture.
 Use your blender or food processor and puree for 1-2 minutes.
 Add mixture to reserved soup and stir to combine.